mikebaldi/Idle-Champions/FAQ.md

   If the advanced setting ``DoChestsContinuous`` is set to 1, it will repeat this process as long as there is time during the Stack Reset.
   > **WARNING:** Be careful setting this value to 1.
 MANY purchases can happen during a reset and gems will seemingly evaporate.

+* **NEW!
+Can I run the Gem Farm script on multiple platforms at the same time?**
+Yes!
+To run the script on multiple platforms first requires a copy of the entire IC Script Hub for each platform that will be used.
+Game detection is based on exe name so one platform will need the `IdleDragons.exe` to be renamed (e.g. IdleDragonsSteam.exe) and the `IdleDragons_Data` folder to be renamed in the same way (e.g. IdleDragonsSteam_Data).
+Set up each script with their own settings.
+The important thing is to remember to set the Install exe to the new renamed exe in the game location.